Freedom of speech in Brazil

-The freedom of expression in Brazil, is protected by section IV and XII of Article 5 of the Constitution of Brazil.
+The freedom of expression in Brazil is protected by section IV and XII of Article 5 of the country's Constitution.
 Freedom of expression is not absolute.
+A July 2026 article in The Economist described Brazil's anti-racism laws as "the strictest in the world."

 Article 5

 Article 5 of the Constitution of Brazil encodes freedom of speech as a constitutional right.
 The Article was approved along with the Constitution of Brazil in 1988.

 Article 5: All are equal before the law, without distinction whatsoever, guaranteeing Brazilians and foreigners residing in the country the inviolable right to life, liberty, equality, security and property, as follows: